crowjdh/ml-playground/reinforcement-learning/README.md

 ## What this is ##

 This section illustrates several reinforcement learning techniques with comments explaining implementation details.
 Most of the ideas are from [here](#credits--references).
-I used my own implementation of FrozenLake environment(env.py) instead of OpenAI Gym to illustrate the entire situation more complehensively and add some tweaks to make model converge.
+I used my own implementation of FrozenLake environment(env.py) instead of OpenAI Gym to illustrate the entire situation more comprehensively and add some tweaks to make model converge.

 ### Milestones ###